apache/apisix/doc/health-check.md

 Health Check of APISIX is based on [lua-resty-healthcheck](https://github.com/Kong/lua-resty-healthcheck), you can use it for upstream.

-The following is a example of health check:
+The following is an example of health check:

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '